phpearth/PHP.earth/content/answers.md

 * For most questions asked only pointing to search engines such as Google is not a solution.
 It is inefficient and doesn't add any value of attraction to the response.
-* Being sarcastic and rude to beginners is definitely a turn off.
+* Being sarcastic and rude to beginners is definitely a turn-off.
 * Demonstrate knowledge prior feelings.

 ## Why bothering?

 * You will learn from the questions as well.
-* You will be more motivated to study particular topic, as on your own.
+* You will be more motivated to study a particular topic.
 * You are helping to raise the *awesome* factor of a particular community.
-* Optionally, share the solutions also on your blog or contribute them to the particular documentation for future similar issues if they weren't there before.
 * Being kind and helpful is very contagious.
 You will influence other community members through your behavior.

+Optionally, share the solutions also on your blog or contribute them to the particular documentation for future similar issues if they weren't noted there before.

+**Thank you for reading and helping out.**

 ## See also